Harry Clarke: Stained glass

-Clarke produced more than 130 windows, he and his brother Walter having taken over his father's studio after his death in 1921.
-His glass is distinguished by the finesse of its drawing and his use of rich colours, and an innovative integration of the window leading as part of the overall design, originally inspired by an early visit to see the stained glass of the Cathedral of Chartres.
+Clarke produced more than 130 windows; he and his brother Walter had taken over his father's studio after his death in 1921.
+His glass is distinguished by the finesse of its drawing and his use of rich colours, and innovative integration of the window leading as part of the overall design, originally inspired by an early visit to see the stained glass of the Cathedral of Chartres.
 He was especially fond of deep blues.
 Clarke's use of heavy lines in his black-and-white book illustrations echoes his glass techniques.

 Clarke's stained glass work includes many religious windows, but also much secular stained glass.
-Highlights of the former include the windows of the Honan Chapel in University College Cork; of the latter, a window illustrating John Keats' The Eve of St. Agnes (now in the Hugh Lane Municipal Gallery in Dublin) and the Geneva Window, created for the Centre William Rappard in Geneva, Switzerland (now in the Wolfsonian Museum, Miami, Florida, USA).
-Perhaps his most seen works were the windows he made for Bewley's Café on Dublin's Grafton Street, which was subject to court proceedings in 2022 in a dispute between landlord and tenant over ownership, as RGRE v Bewley's.
+Highlights of the former include his first and finest work - the 11 windows of the Honan Chapel in University College Cork; of the latter, a window illustrating John Keats' The Eve of St. Agnes (now in the Hugh Lane Municipal Gallery in Dublin) and the Geneva Window, created for the Centre William Rappard in Geneva, Switzerland (now in the Wolfsonian Museum, Miami, Florida, US).
+Perhaps his most seen works were the windows he made for Bewley's Café on Dublin's Grafton Street, which were subject to court proceedings in 2022 in a dispute between landlord and tenant over ownership, as RGRE v Bewley's.

 Later years and death

 Both Harry and his brother Walter were plagued with ill health, in particular problems with their lungs.
 Clarke was diagnosed with tuberculosis in 1929, and went to a sanatorium in Davos, Switzerland.
 Fearing that he would die abroad, he began his journey back to Dublin in 1931, but died on 6 January 1931 in Chur where he was buried.
-A headstone was erected; but local law required that the family pledge to maintain the grave 15 years after the death.
+A headstone was erected, but local law required that the family pledge to maintain the grave 15 years after the death.
 This was not explained to the Clarke family and Harry Clarke's remains were disinterred in 1946 and reburied in a communal grave.